menandmice/micetro_docs/guides/user-manual/external_scripts.rst

 3. In the System settings dialog box, click the External Commands tab.

 4. In the applicable field (e.g., Range script, IP Address script, etc.), type the script name and necessary startup parameters.
 You must enter all information for the script as you would when invoking the script from the command line.
-It is assumed that the script is located in the same directory as Men & Mice Central; however, if the script is stored in a different location, the path for the script must be entered.
+It is assumed that the script is located in the same directory as Men&Mice Central; however, if the script is stored in a different location, the path for the script must be entered.
 Example 1: Running a script named mytest.vb.
-To run a script named mytest.vb that is located in the Men & Mice Central directory using the scripting host cscript, the following would be placed in the appropriate field: cscript /B mytest.vb Example 2: Running an executable named checkdata.exe.
-To run an executable named checkdata.exe that is located in the Men & Mice Central directory the following would be placed in the appropriate field: checkdata.exe.
+To run a script named mytest.vb that is located in the Men&Mice Central directory using the scripting host cscript, the following would be placed in the appropriate field: cscript /B mytest.vb Example 2: Running an executable named checkdata.exe.
+To run an executable named checkdata.exe that is located in the Men&Mice Central directory the following would be placed in the appropriate field: checkdata.exe.

 5. Click OK.